-Working with a Personal Trainer ensures the exercises performed are specific to your goals and are executed safely.
+Working with a Personal Trainer or Strength Coach ensures the exercises performed are specific to your goals and are executed safely.
 Our team of Personal Trainers and Coaches have the knowledge and skills required to work around injuries and medical conditions that make effective exercise difficult.
 One-on-One Personal Training offers a schedule that is flexible and based on your needs.

 Yes, absolutely.
 For athletes, being your best means having the physical capability to perform.
 Research has proven massive positive effects for sport performance, including multiple athletic factors (such as strength and power) and reduction of injuries.
 Our staff help prepare multiple athletes and teams every season reach their physical peak.
 Our staff create programs catered to athletic performance depending on the sport and time of year.
-Trainers will strive to increase maximal strength, power and stamina in our athletes to help them be their best on game day.
+Trainers and Coaches will strive to increase maximal strength, power and stamina in our athletes to help them be their best on game day.

 Of course!
 Our Trainers and Coaches work with clients of all fitness levels.
 It is a misconception that only the super-fit work with Personal Trainers.
 The exercise selection is based on YOUR fitness level to provide the appropriate workout during your session with the trainer.

-If you are new to exercise, working with a trainer 2-3 times/week is recommended.
+If you are new to exercise, working with a trainer or coach 2-3 times/week is recommended.
 If possible, training should not occur on consecutive days to allow the body time to rest and heal.
 For those with performance goals, 3 times/week minimum is recommended and can be modified during sport in-seasons.

 Each session begins with our 3-Part Prep to prepare the body for exercise.
-Our trainers will ensure that the warm-up or prep is easy for the client to learn while still preparing the body for further work ahead.
+Our staff will ensure that the warm-up or prep is easy for the client to learn while still preparing the body for further work ahead.

-After the warm-up, the trainer will introduce the exercises for the day and explain what muscles will be worked and why the exercises were selected.
+After the warm-up, the trainer or coach will introduce the exercises for the day and explain what muscles will be worked and why the exercises were selected.
 The trainer’s role is to create a program that is specific to your goals and ensure each exercise is performed correctly and safely.
 The trainer will coach you through lifting mechanics, conditioning drills and a variety of other fitness aspects to ensure success.

 All members purchasing any of our monthly Training Subscriptions are billed a Harmonized Facility Fee.
 This fee goes towards all things that makeup our awesome client experience.
 The Harmonized Facility Fee funds cover shower/towel services, weekly promotions, giveaways, educational resources, free seminars/workshops and community events.
 We want to make sure we are able to offer our members more than training and our Harmonized Facility Fee ensures we are able to do so.